Sweet Lady (Tyrese song)

-Sweet Lady is a song by American singer Tyrese Gibson.
+"Sweet Lady" is a song by American singer Tyrese Gibson.
 It was written by Johntá Austin, Charles Farrar and Troy Taylor for Gibson's self-titled debut studio album (1998).
 Production on the song was handled by The Characters.
-Released as the album's second single, "Sweet Lady" reached number 12 on the US Billboard Hot 100 and number 9 on the Hot R&B/Hip-Hop Songs chart, becoming Tyreses highest-charting single at the time.
+Released as the album's second single, "Sweet Lady" reached number 12 on the US Billboard Hot 100 and number 9 on the Hot R&B/Hip-Hop Songs chart, becoming Tyrese's highest-charting single at the time.

 Music video

-The music video for "Sweet Lady" featured actress Maia Campbell.
+The song's music video was directed by Tim Story and featured actress Maia Campbell.